BuildOnViction/gitbook/faq/products/tomoissuer.md

 **‌Know Your Token Type**

-Before issuing your token on TomoChain, make sure you are aware of the available tokens types and the differences between them.
+Before issuing your token on Viction, make sure you are aware of the available tokens types and the differences between them.

-**TRC20:** TRC20 is an equivalent token standard of ERC20 built on top of the TomoChain blockchain.
-TRC20 token holders would need to hold a small amount of TOMO to cover extremely low transaction fees.
+**TRC20:** TRC20 is an equivalent token standard of ERC20 built on top of the Viction blockchain.
+TRC20 token holders would need to hold a small amount of VIC to cover extremely low transaction fees.

-**TRC21:** TRC21 creates a much frictionless experience for non-crypto users by allowing token holders to pay transaction fees by the token itself without having to hold any TOMO in their wallet. \\
+**TRC21:** TRC21 creates a much frictionless experience for non-crypto users by allowing token holders to pay transaction fees by the token itself without having to hold any VIC in their wallet. \\

 **Comparison Table**